Are you looking to store a collection of wine at home?

 - Pinot Noir: 60 to 64F

-With red wines, they should be brought to somewhere between 50 and 66 degrees Fahrenheit 20 minutes before serving.
-A particularly full-bodied red calls for storage between 63 and 66 degrees Fahrenheit.
+With red wines, they should be brought to somewhere between 50 and 66 degrees Fahrenheit 20 minutes before serving—particularly full-bodied red calls for storage between 63 and 66 degrees Fahrenheit.

-White wines, on the other hand, need to be kept at 40 to 50 degrees Fahrenheit for 90 minutes before drinking to bring out the very best in them.
+On the other hand, white wines need to be kept at 40 to 50 degrees Fahrenheit for 90 minutes before drinking to bring out the very best in them.

 You might think when you see this that you could perhaps get away with storing your white wine in the fridge.
-For short-term storage, this is just about acceptable but there are several good reasons why keeping wine in a fridge doesn’t make the wisest decision.
+This is just about acceptable for short-term storage, but there are several good reasons why keeping wine in a fridge doesn’t make the wisest decision.

 Firstly, you’ll get too much vibration from a fridge.
 Most kitchen refrigerators feature pretty large compressors that kick out a good deal of vibration.
 This disturbs the sediment in your wine bottle and impairs the flavor.

 Your storage environment should also be as stable and consistent as possible.
 Think about how often you open and close the door of your fridge.
-You’ll be constantly menacing the cooling environment and also introducing far too much light, something wine doesn’t appreciate.
+You’ll constantly be menacing the cooling environment and also introducing far too much light and something wine doesn’t appreciate.

 The average fridge is also much too dry.

-To salt the wound, the majority of bottles you store in a standard fridge will stand upright in the door panel.
+To salt the wound, most bottles you store in a standard fridge will stand upright in the door panel.
 This is not ideal since the cork will not remain in contact with the wine.
 When the liquid makes the cork moist, it will swell up and keep all air from damaging your wine as it matures.

 Beyond all these reasons, if you’re hoping to store both red wine and white wine along with the occasional bottle of champagne, a standard fridge just won’t allow you to create a couple of temperature zones.
-You’ll be stuck with a single temperature and forced to compromise.
+So instead, you’ll be stuck with a single temperature and forced to compromise.

 The most difficult part of your buying decision concerns establishing whether you really need a dual-zone wine cooler or whether a single-zone unit makes more sense.
 Remember: it’s all about your overall storage needs.
 It’s not a case of whether a dual-zone wine fridge is best but whether or not it’s best for you.

 With those basics in place, it’s time for our reviews.
-We’ll walk you through our choice of the 10 best dual-zone wine coolers so you can buy something to do your collection justice.
+First, we’ll walk you through our choice of the 10 best dual-zone wine coolers so you can buy something to do your collection justice.